Our Services

 Helpful Resources

-Usually harmless and temporary, left eye twitching is most often due to stress, poor sleep, caffeine, screen strain, dry eyes, and in women hormonal shifts.
+Left eye twitching is usually harmless and temporary, most often caused by stress, poor sleep, caffeine, screen strain, dry eyes, or—in women—hormonal shifts.

-Start with better sleep, stress reduction, less caffeine, screen breaks, and lubricating drops; seek medical care if it lasts over 2 to 3 weeks, spreads to the face, or comes with drooping, vision changes, weakness, numbness, or trouble speaking, and see the complete guidance below for medically approved next steps, since there are several factors to consider.
+To stop left eye twitching, start with better sleep, stress reduction, less caffeine, regular screen breaks, and lubricating eye drops.
+Seek medical care if twitching lasts more than 2–3 weeks, spreads to the face, or occurs with drooping, vision changes, weakness, numbness, or trouble speaking.

 If you've noticed your left eye twitching, you're not alone.
 This common condition—called eyelid myokymia—usually feels like a small, repetitive flutter in the upper or lower eyelid.
 It can last a few seconds, minutes, or sometimes come and go for days.